lauang/InShare/ASSIGNMENT-3.md

 Describe any challenges you faced in the implementation.
 Link to commits which are part of the fix.

+**Enable csrf tokens globally in `SecurityConfig.java`** CSRF tokens are enabled by default unless otherwise is specified.
+To solve this issue i removed the line which disables the csrf in `SecurityConfig.java`.

 ### Review

 Describe the steps you have taken to ensure that the issue is really fixed.